naveen-ds-stack/Credit-Portfolio-Risk-Default-Detection/README.md

 2. Place `cc_general_raw.csv` in the `data/` folder
 3. Run all cells in sequence: cleaning → EDA → feature engineering → RFM → risk flagging
 4. Open `credit_card_risk_dashboard.pbix` in Power BI Desktop for the interactive dashboard

+## Business Context

+This analysis is designed to support credit risk teams in prioritising collections outreach and credit limit adjustments before accounts deteriorate further.
+The segmentation and risk flagging framework is intentionally explainable — every flag and segment can be communicated to a credit risk manager or compliance team without technical jargon.